growtofill/sturdy-couscous/NOTE_FOR_REVIEWER.md

 - the data is displayed fom the url
 - filtering by name and city works
 - moving applicants between the stages works
-- global state is kept in the context and save to session storage
+- global state is kept in the context and saved to session storage

 ## Additional Notes